wdi-sg/json-to-sql-converter/README.md

 Hint: Node has an inbuilt module that handles reading and writing of data into files.
 It should be relatively easy to google for it!

-## Further - specify an input file
+## Further - accepting user input arguments

 Marketing has just spent a bunch of money acquiring a large dataset of customers and emails (not included in this repo), and it came in JSON format.
 They want to seed them into the `customers` table in your database.